kaizhu256/node-utility2/README.md

-# change since d5c3ed81
+# change since 7e89cd32
-- npm publish 2016.1.3
+- npm publish 2016.1.4
-- directly JSON.stringify objects if they have the .toJSON method in utility2.jsonStringifyOrdered
-- parse repeating query param as an array in utility2.urlParse, like url.parse
-- save error from utility2.assert as utility2._debugAssertError
-- call sub-middlewares in utility2.middlewareGroupCreate in a try-catch block
+- rename cacheDict.assets to assetsDict and cacheDict.taskUpsert to taskUpsertDict
+- add function utility2.objectGetFirstElement
+- make loading text in ajaxProgressDiv more readable
+- fix utility2.listShuffle for 2-element array
+- fix utility2.jsonStringifyOrdered to check if object.toJSON is a function
 - none